kevindayton/drupal-edit-module-twbs/README.txt

    Note that *only* the CKEditor module is supported, not any other module, like the "Wysiwyg" module (http://drupal.org/project/wysiwyg).
 2. Go to http://ckeditor.com/download and download the Standard or Full package.
+   Only version 4.2 or newer of CKEditor is supported.
-3. Extract the dowwnloaded package to sites/all/libraries/ckeditor.
+3. Extract the downloaded package to sites/all/libraries/ckeditor.
 For maximum security, it is recommended to delete the included "samples" directory at sites/all/libraries/ckeditor/samples.
 4. Go to admin/config/content/ckeditor/, enable one of the CKEditor profiles for